 Harmony commands, activities, and favorites are accessible through Google Assistant.
 The integration provided is suboptimal.
 You need lengthy, unnatural phrases to access the Harmony functionality and in most cases, you will end up in a pointless dialogue with Google and Harmony.

-To adapt the Harmony integration to our liking we can use Google Assistant shortcuts.
-However, we need to create a shortcut for every activity and favorite.
+To adapt the Harmony integration to our liking, we can use Google Assistant custom routines.
+However, we need to create a routine for every activity and favorite.
 We can’t get rid of Googles “Ok, let’s get Harmony” and the subsequent Harmony confirmation.

-Please note, since I am not a big fan of 3rd party services like IFTTT, Stringify, etc. as they add another layer of complexity and another cloud service which has to be up, Google Assistant shortcuts are the only onboard tools I would recommend.
+Please note, since I am not a big fan of 3rd party services like IFTTT, Stringify, etc. as they add another layer of complexity and another cloud service which has to be up, Google Assistant routines are currently the only onboard tools I would recommend.

 Another weakness of the Google Assistant Harmony integration is a missing list of supported activities and favorites.
 It is only during the configuration phase, that we can see (and change) available activities and favorites.
 At least we can refer to our shortcuts list, once we have built it up.

-We can only hope, that Google and Harmony will improve their integration to save us the work of creating so many shortcuts manually.
-Since July 2017 we know that it can be done, but more on that in the upcoming post about Logitech Harmony and Alexa.
+We can only hope, that Google and Harmony will improve their integration to save us the work of creating so many routines manually.
+Since July 2017 we know that it can be done, but more on that in the post about Logitech Harmony and Alexa.

 I hope you’ve enjoyed this post!